-Perfect for beach lovers, this pass includes the Bay of Islands and the iconic Cape Reinga.
+This pass includes the Bay of Islands and the iconic Cape Reinga, perfect for beach lovers.

-Enjoy the pristine beaches across the Bay of Islands and sand board down mountainous dunes on your trip to the Cape.
-This adventure brings the Far North to life but also includes the core Funky Chicken pass which will take you to the best bits of Aotearoa.
+Enjoy the pristine beaches across the Bay of Islands and sandboard down mountainous dunes on your trip to the Cape.
+This adventure brings the Far North to life and includes the core Funky Chicken pass, which will take you to the best bits of Aotearoa.